 Fuze is added to your Focus assist priority list and follows any of your Focus assist settings.

-For more information, read Turn Focus assist on or off in Windows 10 from Microsoft Windows support.
+For more information, please refer to Turn Focus assist on or off in Windows 10 from Microsoft Windows support.